This version of the so-called Cleveland Clinic Diet has been circulating for years. Is it right for you? Here I break down the diet so you can decide.

 Desperate times call for desperate measures.
 In need of losing some weight, I resorted to an old copy of the Cleveland Clinic Diet.
 Now it is not really a diet from the Cleveland Clinic.
 It is one of those things that got circulated from person-to-person years ago and I still had a copy.

 I decided to look it up on the internet and, naturally, there is some criticism.
 Aren’t most diets scrutinized?
 Some say it is bad because of the calorie restrictions.
 (Isn’t carrying around excess weight bad, too?)

-My daughter did the diet with me.
-I guestimate that it cost around $55 for two people for the three days.
+Since dieting is easier with a buddy, I recruited my (adult) daughter to do it with me.
+I guestimate that it cost around $55 for two people for three days.
 The plan is as follows:

 Lunch: 1 cup cottage cheese, 5 saltine crackers